Curriculum: Middle School: Grades 6-8

 4) Arts Rotation: Twice weekly Middle School students work with our visual and performing arts specialists in the areas of music, drumming, marimba, visual arts, drama, and practical arts (wood working).
 Every half term students are able to choose their area of focus for that block of time and are encouraged to sample as many areas as possible.

-5) Experiential Learning Trips: We have teamed up with Odyssey Institute, a local provider of outdoor education adventures and service learning, to create unique outdoor experiences tailored to support Green Studies themes for each grade; Grade 6 is Water, Grade 7 is Health and Healing, and Grade 8 is Conservation and Social Action.
-Each grade embarks on two multi-day trips to various locations around Bali; one trip will take place at the beginning of the school year (September/October) and one towards the end of the school year (April/May).
+5) Experiential Learning Trips: We have teamed up with Green Camp to create unique outdoor experiences tailored to support Green Studies themes for each grade; Grade 6 is Water, Grade 7 is Health and Healing, and Grade 8 is Conservation and Social Action.
+Each grade comes together in the first semester for an outdoor education and overnight camp experience on Green Camp’s facilities next to the Green School campus.
+All classes then embark on a multi-day trip in their grade level to various locations around Bali.
 These trips are an invaluable component of our Middle School program!

 6) Grade 8 Quest Project: As a culmination to Middle School, and as part of a larger rite of passage, Grade 8 students embark on a personal Quest Project.
 The Quest is an opportunity for students to pursue an area of personal interest and to focus their attention throughout the course of their Grade 8 year.
 This project will hold a special place of importance in the Middle School Program and when completed will be a record of a personal journey that each student can present to the school community.

-7) Service Learning: Middle school students are actively engaged in our community through thematic units and partnerships with local schools and NGO’s.
+7) Service Learning: Middle school students are actively engaged in our community through thematic units, partnerships with local schools and NGO’s, and our C.O.R.A.L.
+Fridays program.
 Some examples of our middle school students working with the community include;

 Grade 6 students can frequently be found on the Ayung River, which runs through our campus, monitoring its health and creating campaigns in partnership with the local community and NGOs to raise awareness of the issues it faces.